Studley Royal Park: Public ownership

 In 1966 much of the estate was purchased by West Riding County Council from Broadlands Properties, and the property was reopened to the public in 1967.
 However, resource pressures meant that the local authority was keen to find another owner for the estate.
 There had been previous appeals to the National Trust to undertake running the site, including in 1923.
 In 1983 the property was acquired by the National Trust.
+The National Trust's 1983 acquisition did not include the separately owned freehold shooting rights, which were sold separately in 1966 and are now owned by Studley Royal Shoot.

 English Heritage is responsible for the conservation of the abbey under a guardianship agreement, but managed on a day-to-day basis by the National Trust.
 St Mary’s Church is owned by the State and managed by the National Trust under a local management agreement.
 In 1986 the entire estate was designated a World Heritage Site by UNESCO.
 It gained recognition as it fulfils the criteria of “being a masterpiece of human creative genius, and an outstanding example of a type of building or architectural or technological ensemble or landscape which illustrates significant stages in human history”.
 The initial proposal for World Heritage Status only extended to Fountains Abbey and St Mary's Church; it was on the recommendation of the International Council on Monuments and Sites (ICOMOS) that the listing extended to include Studley Royal.
 In 1992, a new visitor centre and car parks were designed by Ted Cullinan to accommodate growing visitor numbers.
 Lying north-west of the Abbey above the valley floor, the new visitor centre incorporated a shop, large restaurant, lecture theatre and exhibition space (currently office space) arranged around an open courtyard.

 In 2015 stage designer Gary McCann was commissioned to produce work in response to the buildings on the property; the resulting exhibition, entitled Folly!, installed works in spaces such as the Banqueting House.
 In 2016, Mat Collishaw created Seria Ludo and The Pineal Eye in the Temple of Piety.
 In 2018, Charles Holland, Lucy Orta and Flea Folly Architects created artworks to reimagine lost follies in the landscape.
 In 2021, Steve Messam created three artworks in an exhibition entitled These Passing Things and in 2022 Joe Cornish created a photographic exhibition Still Time to Wonder in various buildings on the property.